rajeshappi123/blog-demo-projects/_posts/2020-04-27-spring-rest-azure-ad-oauth-p1.markdown

 Please, note that step with `Redirect URI` is optional - no need to provide anything there.

-2. Setup permissions (Application Roles) for API by modifying `appRoles` section of App Manifets file:
+2. Setup permissions (Application Roles) for API by modifying `appRoles` section of App Manifest file:

 {% highlight json %}